fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Change-the-name-of-a-microsoft-store-app.md

+﻿If you discover a needed correction to this document please make changes and issue a pull request - thank you.

-﻿# How to Change the Name of a Microsoft Store App
+ # How to Change the Name of a Microsoft Store App

 # 1 Getting Started